NarraBench: A Comprehensive Framework for Narrative Benchmarking

-\paragraph{Global languages are not well attended.} Four of the 39 benchmarks we shortlisted were multilingual, with the rest only implementing their test in English.
-This language gap leaves open the question of whether language models can properly represent narrative dimensions in non-English languages (and especially low-resource languages).
-We encourage benchmark developers to seek out platforms that provide human assessments from global perspectives and resources that offer narrative data in multiple languages.
+\paragraph{Global languages are not well attended.} Four of the 39 benchmarks we shortlisted were multilingual, with the rest implementing their test in English.
+This gap leaves open the question of whether language models can properly represent narrative dimensions in non-English languages (and especially low-resource languages).
+We encourage benchmark developers to seek platforms that provide human assessments from global perspectives alongside multilingual narrative resources.

 \paragraph{Lack of open data for reproducibility.} We finally note only 39 of the original 78 narrative-aligned benchmarks we identified made their code and data available in a freely-accessible repository.
 While certain papers made their rationale known (e.g. their benchmark depends on in-copyright text), other papers offered links leading to dead webpages.
 Adhering to best practices in data management, i.e. the use of long-term repositories with stable DOIs, is an essential dimension for future benchmarking initiatives.